Carl Ikeme: Championship loan spells

-After regaining fitness, he joined League One side Charlton Athletic on a month's loan in October 2009 to cover for injured Robert Elliot, making five appearances.
+After regaining fitness, he joined League One side Charlton Athletic on a month's loan in October 2009 to cover for injured Rob Elliot, making five appearances.
 Upon the end of this loan he immediately went out on loan again, this time to Championship side Sheffield United for a month but a hamstring injury halted his stay.
 He recovered from this setback and was again sent out on loan to a Championship club, this time Queens Park Rangers during January 2010, where he made 17 appearances.

 In August 2010, he again went out on loan when he joined Leicester City on a one-month emergency deal as cover for injured keeper Chris Weale.
 This spell was later extended but ended when the Foxes recruited Chris Kirkland at the end of November, after four appearances by Ikeme.
 He spent the remainder of the 2010–11 season back at Wolves.

 Ikeme completed a one-month loan move to Championship side Middlesbrough in August 2011, after impressing in a pre-season trial.
 This loan deal was extended for a further month in August, and then for a third and final month until 1 November.
 He kept six clean sheets in ten games before a hand injury saw him return to Molineux.

 Once recovered, he had a loan spell at another Championship side when he joined Doncaster Rovers in November 2011.
 He made five appearances for the club as they struggled at the foot of the table before the deal expired in January.
 He returned to them once again in March 2012, joining on an initial one-month loan deal, later extended to run until the end of the season.
 However, he was recalled by Wolves following an injury to first choice goalkeeper Wayne Hennessey; by this point, Doncaster had been confirmed as relegated to League One under his future Wolves manager Dean Saunders.